Fred Davis (tight end): College career

 Davis graduated from Robert S. Rogers High School in Toledo, OH, a semester early to start spring training with the Trojans.
 Tired of the recruiting process that accompanies top prospects, Davis secretly left Ohio to enroll at USC.
 Recruited as a wide receiver, he showed solid speed and raw athletic ability but lacked the route-running skills and ball-catching ability of other receivers.
 After consulting with then-offensive coordinator Norm Chow, Davis decided to try converting to tight end.

 His freshman year, Davis contributed as a reserve to the eventual-national champion 2004 USC Trojans football team, playing in nine games and catching four passes behind fellow tight ends Dominique Byrd and Alex Holmes.
-However, because of repeated incidences of tardiness, reporting late after trips back to Ohio, Davis was not allowed to travel with the Trojans to the BCS National Championship Game in 2005 Orange Bowl.
+However, because of repeated incidences of tardiness, reporting late after trips back to Ohio, Davis was not allowed to travel with the Trojans to the BCS National Championship Game in the 2005 Orange Bowl.
 Davis reapplied himself the next season, catching 13 passes in 13 games during the 2005 season, including two in the 2006 Rose Bowl.
 During the 2006 season, Davis started ten games and caught 38 passes for 352 yards and three touchdowns.